thieslei/labthyl-codepipeline-cicd/README.md

 <BR>

 ## 🛠️ How does it works?? <a name = "Howdoesitworks"></a>
-It's a project that orchestrated by GitHubActions that creates new pipelines on AWS CodePipeline to run my terraform codes on AWS.
+It's a project that orchestrated by GitHubActions that creates my pipelines on AWS CodePipeline to run my terraform codes on AWS.

 You will need:
 * AWS Account